dyguests/EventBusDemo/README.md

 #EventBusDemo

-This is a sample for EventBus.
+This is a sample for EventBus 3.0.

 See [greenrobot/EventBus](https://github.com/greenrobot/EventBus)